A Chiastic Reconfiguration Of Joel

 Chapter 1 4 What the locust swarm has left the great locusts have eaten; what the great locusts have left the young locusts have eaten; what the young locusts have left other locusts have eaten.

-Pivot X: The Israelites mourn the loss of their crops (1:5)
+Pivot X: The Israelites are informed of the loss of their crops (1:5)

 Chapter 1 5 Wake up, you drunkards, and weep!
 Wail, all you drinkers of wine; wail because of the new wine, for it has been snatched from your lips.

-The people of Israel, represented here by the drunkards, are devastated at the great loss of their crops.
+The people of Israel, represented here by the drunkards, are informed of the great destruction of their crops.

 Subunit B2: Waves of locusts attack the Israelites (1:6-7)